dataforgoodfr/12_bloom/README.md

 ## What is Trawl Watch

-**[Trawl Watch](https://twitter.com/TrawlWatch)** is an initiative launched by the * *[Bloom Association](https://www.bloomassociation.org/en/)** to track and expose the most destructive fishing vessels.
+**[Trawl Watch](https://twitter.com/TrawlWatch)** is an initiative launched by **[BLOOM Association](https://www.bloomassociation.org/en/)** to track and expose the most destructive EU fishing vessels.
-Inspired by L’[Avion de Bernard](https://www.instagram.com/laviondebernard/), which monitors the movements of private jets, **Trawl Watch** aims to make visible the impact of these massive trawlers on our oceans.
-These vessels, often referred to as _mégachalutiers_, deploy gigantic nets that can engulf marine life from the surface down to the ocean floor.
-The consequences are both ecological—as they devastate crucial nursery and breeding areas for marine animals—and social, as they deprive artisanal fishermen of a healthy marine ecosystem.
-The solution proposed by **Bloom** is to dismantle these industrial fishing ships and redistribute their quotas to small-scale fishers.
-A petition has been launched, and **Bloom** continues to track these megatrawlers while awaiting action from European institutions.
+Inspired by l’[Avion de Bernard](https://www.instagram.com/laviondebernard/), which monitors the movements of private jets, **Trawl Watch** aims to make visible the impact of the fishing vessels, mostly trawlers or senners on our oceans.

-**Did you know that, in Europe, the largest fishing vessels, which represent 1% of the fleet, catch half of the fish?**
-These factory-vessels can measure up to 144 meters in length and catch 400,000 kilos of fish per day!
-This is as much as 1,000 small-scale fishing vessels in one day at sea.

 **These veritable sea monsters are devastating Europe’s biodiversity and coastlines.** It is important to measure the scale of the damage: about 20 of these factory-vessels can obliterate hundreds of thousands of marine animals and biodiversity treasures in one day, including in the so-called ‘Marine Protected Areas’ of French territorial waters, which are not protected at all.

-## What is Bloom Association
+## What is BLOOM Association

 **BLOOM** is a non-profit organization founded in 2005 that works to preserve the marine environment and species from unnecessary destruction and to increase social benefits in the fishing sector. **BLOOM** wages awareness and advocacy